Super Salmon Patties

 - 1 large clove garlic minced

-- 1 Tbsp cumin powder, more to taste depending on your palate
+- 1 Tbsp cumin powder or to taste

 - ¼ tsp cayenne (omit on strict gut repair)